Jon Elmore: The Basketball Tournament

 Elmore played in The Basketball Tournament 2019 for the WV Wildcats, they were defeated in the first round by Big X. Elmore joined Herd That, a team composed primarily of Marshall alumni, in The Basketball Tournament 2020.
-The team is coached by his father, Gay Elmore.
+The team was coached by his father, Gay Elmore.
 He scored 23 points as Herd That fell to Overseas Elite 93–76 in the quarterfinals.